Brent Reservoir: Insects

 Many other forms of wildlife have also been studied and were documented in the Birds of Brent Reservoir.
 There have been 31 species of butterfly at the reservoir, including breeding marbled white and ringlet, the closest site for these to the centre of London.
 The most recent addition was brown argus in 2015.
 Scarce species include a single dark green fritillary in 1999.
 Prior to the construction of the reservoir, marsh fritillary used to breed.
 Dragonflies and damselflies have been studied and 15 species have been seen, of which 12 breed at the reservoir.

 Mammals

 The small list of the mammals is documented in The Birds of Brent Reservoir.
 The grey squirrel and the red fox are common; the latter mostly nocturnal.
 Muntjac have been present since the beginning of the 21st century but are shy, their presence noted mainly by tracks, one or two are occasionally seen in daytime.
 The reservoir is notable for bats: noctule, Leisler's bat, serotine, Daubenton's bat and three species of pipistrelle were recorded in one day in September 2007.
 Regular bat detection evenings in 2008 have shown that Nathusius' pipistrelle is present.
+Overall 22 species have been recorded, though some have not been recorded recently (e.g. stoats were last seen in the 1960s).

+Other vertebrates

+Four species of reptiles, five species of amphibians, and nine species of fish have been recorded at the reservoir.